Your research results must be openly accessible

 You should estimate potential additional costs for open access publishing when applying for a grant from us.
 This applies whether you publish in an open access journal or a hybrid journal, which is a traditional journal that offers open access publishing for individual articles in exchange for a fee.

-Open access agreements with the major publishers
+We have agreements on open access with the major publishers of periodicals

 Four ways to publish with open access